Shovel Knight Dig: Plot

 Shovel Knight Dig is a prequel to Shovel Knight.
 A troublemaking thief named Drill Knight steals Shovel Knight's treasure bag, escaping by digging a deep hole into the earth.
 Angered, Shovel Knight follows Drill Knight down the hole, learning that his adversary has assembled a digging crew of evil knights called the Hexcavators.
 Shovel Knight later convenes with his adventuring partner Shield Knight, and the two resolve to defeat Drill Knight and reclaim the bag.
 After descending down the hole and defeating some of the Hexcavators, Shovel Knight returns to the surface, watching as the nearby Tower of Fate falls underground due to Drill Knight's tunnels.
-Catching up to the Hexcavators, Shovel Knight learns that the team was assembled to search for a secret treasure, which they intend to sell in exchange for wealth and fame.
+Catching up to the Hexcavators, Shovel Knight learns that the team was assembled to search for a secret treasure, which they intend to sell in exchange for wealth and fame; they are aided by Drill Knight's ultimate weapon, the indestructible Omega Saw, which has been pursuing Shovel Knight through the tunnels.
 At Drill Knight's underground castle, Shield Knight stays behind to hold off the castle's traps, leaving Shovel Knight to face Drill Knight alone.
 Emerging victorious, Shovel Knight reclaims his bag and returns to the surface with Shield Knight.